Retarding Dough For Flavor Enhancement and Process Control

 The last technique, the retarding of finished loaves is strictly a matter of production scheduling and does not improve the quality of the breads.

 In our bakery, we used the second technique, the slow final proof.
 We tracked our process very carefully and we would form our loaves, give them varying amounts of floor time, depending on how that bread responded, and then put them in the retarder.
 In the morning, we'd pull fully proofed loaves out of the retarder and bake them immediately.
 This worked very well for us.
-We handled the drying dough issue by covering our doughs with lightly oil ed plastic wrap.
-Some people prefer oil cloth because it doesn't stick and is reuseable.
-We never tried that.
+We handled the drying dough issue by covering our doughs with lightly oiled plastic wrap.
+Some people prefer oil cloth because it doesn't stick and is reusable.
+We never tried that, but we did switch to processing caps later.

 Now let's talk in more detail about how to prepare a bread for a Slow Final Proof or rise of finished loaves.
 We start by making sure we are using a good, strong sound flour.
 Our dough is made slightly thicker than other doughs that are making similar products that won't be retarded.
 We increase the amount of riser slightly, whether that is sourdough or yeast.
 We gave our breads a full first rise as lots of flavor is developed in the first rise.
 After the first rise, we scaled, pre-shaped, rested and shaped our loaves.
 We then covered them, gave them a variable amount of floor time to start rising.
 Then they were wheeled into a walk-in refrigerator at 45 to 48F to rise slowly overnight.
 In the morning, the loaves were removed from the retarder, uncovered and baked.

 If we found that the loaves weren't fully risen, we'd wheel them into the proofer.
-Over time, we all but stopped using the proofer for breads.
+Over time, as we dialed in our processes, times, and temperatures, we all but stopped using the proofer for breads.

 This process has a number of control points which we fine tuned to get the results we wanted.